django/django/docs/concepts.rst

     # Listens on http.request
     def my_consumer(message):
-        # Decode the request from JSON-compat to a full object
+        # Decode the request from message format to a Request object
-        django_request = Request.channel_decode(message.content)
+        django_request = AsgiRequest(message)
         # Run view
         django_response = view(django_request)
-        # Encode the response into JSON-compat format
+        # Encode the response into message format
-        message.reply_channel.send(django_response.channel_encode())
+        for chunk in AsgiHandler.encode_response(django_response):
+            message.reply_channel.send(chunk)

 In fact, this is how Channels works.
 The interface servers transform connections from the outside world (HTTP, WebSockets, etc.) into messages on channels, and then you write workers to handle these messages.
+Usually you leave normal HTTP up to Django's built-in consumers that plug it into the view/template system, but you can override it to add functionality if you want.

-However, the key here is that you can run code (and so send on channels) in response to any event - and that includes ones you create.
+However, the crucial part is that you can run code (and so send on channels) in response to any event - and that includes ones you create.
 You can trigger on model saves, on other incoming messages, or from code paths inside views and forms.
-That approach comes in handy for push-style code - where you use HTML5's server-sent events or a WebSocket to notify clients of changes in real time (messages in a chat, perhaps, or live updates in an admin as another user edits something).
+That approach comes in handy for push-style code - where you WebSockets or HTTP long-polling to notify clients of changes in real time (messages in a chat, perhaps, or live updates in an admin as another user edits something).